SciML/DiffEqFlux.jl/docs/src/index.md

 and helper functions to make solving inverse problems and inferring models as easy as possible without losing efficiency.

+!!!! note

+    DiffEqFlux.jl is only for pre-built architectures and utility functions for model callibration and mixing differential equations with machine learning.
+For details on automatic differentiation of equation solvers and adjoint techniques, see [SciMLSensitivity.jl](https://sensitivity.sciml.ai/dev/)

 ## Pre-Built Architectures

 The approach of this package is the easy and efficient training of